 “in the days of King Herod” (v.
 1b).
 This is Herod the Great.
 His sons, Herod Archelaus, Herod Philip, and Herod Antipas, will succeed their father upon his death in 4 B.C.
 Herod the Great was, in many ways, a truly great king.
 He kept the peace.
 He built the Temple.
 He was sometimes generous.

-However, Herod was genuinely paranoid –– murdering rivals, real or imagined.
-These included his wife, his mother, and three of his sons.
-As he neared death, he had a number of people arrested––leaving instructions to kill them as soon as he died––so people would shed tears at his death (Augsberger).
+However, Herod was genuinely paranoid—murdering rivals, real or imagined.
+“He murdered his wife, Mariamne, and three of his sons.
+Augustus, the Roman emperor, once said that it was safer to be Herod’s pig (Greek: hus) than Herod’s son (Greek: huios).
+Approaching death, Herod had a group of elite citizens of Jerusalem arrested and imprisoned, with orders that the moment he died they were to be killed so that some tears would be shed when he died” (Augsberger).
 The Massacre of the Innocents (2:16-18), modeled after Pharaoh’s killing of Israelite babies (Exodus 2:1-10), is thus very much in keeping with Herod’s character.

 “wise men (magoi) from the east came to Jerusalem” (v.
 1c).
 These magoi come to Jerusalem, because the capital city is the logical place to look for a king.
 We know little about these magoi from the East:

 • They were probably members of a priestly caste in ancient Persia, possibly followers of Zoroaster.